What's the future of EU-Swiss relations now talks have collapsed?

 Two years later, Switzerland requested the opening of negotiations to join the bloc -- known at the time as the European Economic Community.

-But the push for membership talks was put to a halt after Swiss voters rejected joining in a referendum at the end of that year.
+But the push for membership talks was halted after Swiss voters rejected joining the European Economic Area in a referendum at the end of that year.

 The rejection marked a "key turning point" in EU-Swiss relations, said Paolo Dardanelli, a reader in comparative politics at the University of Kent.